-The Ryff Scales of Psychological Wellbeing is a questionnaire that measures the client’s wellbeing in six subdomains (Ryff, 1989; Ryff & Keyes, 1995).
+The Basic Needs Satisfaction Scale is a validated 21-item assessment allowing practitioners to assess the extent to which a client’s core needs for autonomy, competence, and relatedness are generally satisfied in their life.
 Using the results of the tool, you can work with the client to identify which domains of their life are neglected and together develop a program to improve those subdomains.

-If your client is struggling to cope with adversity, then you might find the Using Values to Build Resilience tool helpful.
-This tool is a 45-minute exercise where your client learns to connect their values to a particular hurdle.
-By continuously reminding themselves of these values and their importance, they develop resilience so that they can overcome that hurdle.
+If your client is struggling to cope with adversity, then you might find the Exploring Past Resilience tool helpful.
+This tool is a useful exercise where your client can consider resilience resources and strategies that have helped them overcome difficulties in the past.

 Once the factors and their relationships have been identified, a pattern might become clear.
 Perhaps there is a specific factor that is influencing the network of factors disproportionately.
 Once these highly influential factors have been identified, you and the client can work together to identify the way forward.

 17 Positive Psychology Exercises – If you’re looking for more science-based ways to help others enhance their wellbeing, this signature collection contains 17 validated positive psychology tools for practitioners.
 Use them to help others flourish and thrive.

 Even though your client may not experience any symptoms of a psychological or physical illness, this does not mean that they are necessarily healthy.
 For example, your client might engage in behaviors that promote negative mental health or continue to feel dissatisfied in their life.

 Since mental health is a complex construct that embraces many subdomains, it’s easier to focus on each subdomain individually.
 For example, your client might have strong social connections but be unhappy at work.
 Or they might feel like they have a purpose yet feel like they cannot cope with unexpected adversity.